grafana/agent/docs/sources/flow/reference/stdlib/format.md

 with `n`+1, `n`+2, etc.

-The function produces an error if the format string requests an impossible conversion or access more arguments than are given.
-An error is produced also for an unsupported format verb.
+The function produces an error if the format string requests an impossible conversion or accesses more arguments than are given.
+An error is also produced for an unsupported format verb.

 ### Verbs